Skip to content

 nRF Debug Thread Viewer

-The Memory Viewer displays information about memory content.
+The Memory Explorer displays information about memory content.

 Peripherals View

-When debugging starts, the nRF Debug tool shows a memory map of peripherals from your device's SVD file and displays the values of their registers and fields.
+When debugging starts, the debugger shows a memory map of peripherals from your device's SVD file and displays the values of their registers and fields.
 You can use this information to monitor and troubleshoot your hardware behavior.

 The Peripherals View appears in the Debug Sidebar when debugging starts.